 But while adapting to a world with Covid-19 has been vitally important, the safety regulations that were already in place remain just as important as ever.

 If you suffer an accident on a building and construction site, and believe your employer didn’t do enough to keep you safe, get in touch with our Personal Injury Solicitors.
 We have a strong track record of recovering compensation for people who’ve had an accident at work and helping them get the care, rehabilitation and support they need.
-For example:

 We deal with many claims on a No Win, No Fee basis.